Regulation in Progress

 The voice was tinny, but friendly, reminding Kat of a sensual female robot voice that you might hear in a 1960's Sci-fi B-movie.

-“This prototype is designed for correction, restoration, and vigorous impact-based deep tissue massage of the gluteus maximus and upper-hamstring muscle group.”
+“This prototype is designed for correction, restoration, and vigorous impact-based deep tissue massage of the gluteus maximus and upper-hamstring muscle groups.”

-“Oh... boy,” she breathed.
+“Oh... boy,” Kat breathed.
 “For a vintage machine it sure seems to know a lot about anatomy.
 It looks like some sort of steampunk Peloton.”

 Curiosity piqued, she couldn't resist running a hand across its luxurious leather cushioning.
+It was smooth and cool under her fingertips, sending a curious thrill up her arm.
 As she pressed down, trying to judge the softness of the padding, the voice reactivated:

 “Please make yourself comfortable on the extra-smooth inclined body-rests.”

-“I mean... you’re really selling it.”
-She stepped closer.
+“I mean... you’re really selling it,” Kat chuckled, stepping closer.
 Despite the incongruity, the thing was oddly beautiful, she had to admit.
 Elegant craftsmanship.
 Dials and vents.

-Leaning over the machine — though careful not to get too close (for now) — she spotted a polished brass lever with the label: Manual Intensity Override: Supervised Use Only.
+Leaning over the machine she spotted a polished brass lever with the label: Manual Intensity Override: Supervised Use Only.

 Her voice faltered on that last word, as if it knew something she didn’t.
 “Swats?
 Right.
 Okay.
 So what we're dealing with here is an actual spanking machine.
 Why couldn’t they just say so!
 This has to be the weirdest Airbnb Easter egg I’ve ever found.”

 The machine was oddly charming.
 Not sinister.
-Polite, even.
 And she was alone.
 She could back out at any time.

-“You know what?” she said, in a tone that sounded like she was trying to persuade herself.
-“Six really can't be that bad.”
+“You know what?” she said, attempting to sound decisive.
+“Six swats really can't be that bad.”

 She glanced at the door.
 Definitely nobody home.
 Nobody for miles.